Bio

 lookingatcnqueterre

 I am interested in what we – as humans – can know, how the fact we’re human influences what we know, and how what we know influences what we do.
 Academically, this translates into an interest in sociology, philosophy, and anthropology of knowledge, cognition and agency, and social theory and epistemology.
 I also have a fascination with how humans relate to each other, and how we can ensure this happens in the least oppressive way possible.
-This, among other things, translates into an interest in politics, ethics, and policy.
+This, among other things, translated into an interest in politics, ethics, and policy.

 When I don’t teach or write, or travel, I do research, but most of my time is spent on thinking.
 Thinking and walking are probably my two favourite activities.
 Often in combination.